getpingback/ping-email/readme.md

   - `"Email is required"`: No email address was provided for verification.
   - `"No MX records found"`: The domain does not have MX records, indicating it cannot receive emails.
   - `"Invalid email syntax"`: The email address provided does not meet the syntactical standards for email addresses.
+  - `"SMTP connection error"`: There was an error connecting to the SMTP server for verification.
   - `"Disposable email is not allowed"`: The email address belongs to a disposable email provider.
   - `"Domain verification failed"`: The domain verification process failed.
+  - `"Unable to verify email"`: The email verification process failed for an unknown reason.
-  - `"SMTP connection error"`: There was an error connecting to the SMTP server for verification.
+  - `"Connection timeout"`: The connection to the SMTP server timed out.

 These messages provide clear insights into the verification process, helping you understand the specific reason for an email's validation outcome.